 Acupuncture and modern medicine, when used together, have the potential to support, strengthen and nurture the body towards health and well-being.

 For the western mind, we seek explanations for how and why things work.
-Over the last few decades, researchers have been seeking to explain how acupuncture works.
+Over the last few decades, researchers have been trying to explain how acupuncture works.

 Acupuncture is safe, natural, drug-free and effective.
 Here are a few studies:

-- Cancer - Evidence suggests that the holistic approach of Traditional Chinese Medicine is effective in the supportive care of cancer patients.
+- Cancer - Evidence suggests that the holistic approach of Traditional Chinese Medicine is useful in the supportive care of cancer patients.